 Fun with Splish and Splash

 The adventures of Splish and Splash -- child-friendly interactive games to help teach children about pool and spa safety, presented by The U.S. Consumer Product Safety Commission.
+There is also the Pool Safety Song and kids activity poster for coloring.
 Play games with Splish and Splash.

 Need a program for your community or neighborhood group?

-While You Weren't Watching... is a free drowning prevention program for parents and pool owners, available from Safe Kids Northeast Florida/Wolfson Children's Hospital and Kohl's.
-For more information or to schedule a program, please call Cindy Dennis at 904.202.3140.
+While You Weren't Watching... is a free drowning prevention program for parents and pool owners, available from Safe Kids Northeast Florida/Wolfson Children's Hospital.
+For more information or to schedule a program, please call Cindy Dennis at 904.202.4302.

 Water Safety Video